Tonnie-Dev/SkyCast/README.md

 * [Material Design 3](https://m3.material.io/) - an adaptable system of guidelines, components, and tools that support the best practices of user interface design.

-* [Material Design 2](https://m2.material.io/) - Handle PullRefreshIndicator which is not yet implemented on Material 3.
+* [Material Design 2](https://m2.material.io/) - Handle `PullRefreshIndicator` which is not yet implemented on Material 3.

 * [Android KTX](https://developer.android.com/kotlin/ktx) - helps to write more concise and idiomatic Kotlin code.

-* [Coroutines and Kotlin Flow](https://kotlinlang.org/docs/reference/coroutines-overview.html) - Coroutines help in managing background threads and reduces the need for callbacks.
-In addition to the `Flow`, SkyCast uses `callbackFlow` (*converts connection callbacks to Flow API*) and  `suspendCancellableCoroutine` (*allows suspending functions to interact with the underlying coroutine cancellation mechanism*)
+* [Coroutines and Kotlin Flow](https://kotlinlang.org/docs/reference/coroutines-overview.html) - In general coroutines help in managing background threads and reduces the need for callbacks.
+In addition to the `Flow`, SkyCast uses `callbackFlow` (*converts  ConnectivityManager.NetworkCallback() callbacks to Flow API*) and  `suspendCancellableCoroutine` (*allows suspending functions to interact with the underlying coroutine cancellation mechanism*)

 * [Compose Destinations](https://github.com/raamcosta/compose-destinations) - used to handle all navigations and arguments passing while hiding the complex, non-type-safe and boilerplate code